 I do not support some woo-woo hyper-intuitive “ask the universe, and the universe will give” idea.
 I suggest you hold in the complexity you are in and ask yourself a couple of questions, then see what progress looks like.

 You can work with the complexity and disorder yourself and with your team.
 We know from decision-making and creativity research that the longer you can hold your decision in an open (or unknown) state while giving people the chance to learn and discuss the options, the idea will be more resilient, have greater buy-in, and be more innovative.
 And if things go wrong, people will find a way to fix or adjust to make improvements.

 SOLVEDcards and solution-focused questions

 A manager called me and asked me to help her with a complex and disordered problem.
-The company was opening back up after being closed from covid19, and the staff plus manager was afraid.
+The company was opening back up after being closed to covid19, and the staff plus manager was afraid.
 The team had been gossiping, and the manager could feel that tension and fear were rising.
 We had a meeting, and we worked through the SOLVEDcards to discuss a team challenge.